Regulatory Agreements Required for Affordable Unit Restrictions

 Description of steps required to establish a Regulatory Agreement for unit affordability restrictions.

 Steps to complete and record a Regulatory Agreement are outlined below and in the image to the right.
-This process should begin as soon as Planning Conditions of Approval have been issued.
-Links to Planning requirements that precede a request for an agreement are at the bottom of this page.
+This process should begin immediately after issuance of Planning Conditions of Approval.
+Note that this agreement must maintain a senior position to all other private liens on title throughout the period of affordability.

 • Issuance of Planning Conditions of Approval